Fava Bean, Radish, and Pomegranate Fattoush

-Fava beans add protein to this take on the Levantine bread salad from Australia-based chef Matt Wilkinson.
+Fava beans add a creamy heft to this take on the Levantine bread salad from Australia-based chef Matt Wilkinson.
+This fattoush recipe first appeared with the 2015 SAVEUR 100 item Salad All Day.

 - ½ tsp. ground cumin